OxSon/AutoCompleteA03/instructions.md

 In this assignment, you will implement autocomplete by sorting the queries in lexicographic order; using binary search to find the set of queries that start with a given prefix; and sorting the matching queries in descending order by weight.

 ### Part 1: autocomplete term
-Write an immutable data type Term.java that represents an autocomplete term: a string query and an associated real-valued weight.
-You must implement the following API, which supports comparing terms by three different orders: [http://docs.oracle.com/javase/7/docs/api/java/lang/String.html#compareTo(java.lang.String)](lexicographic order) by query string (the natural order); in descending order by weight (an alternate order); and lexicographic order by query string but using only the first r characters (a family of alternate orderings).
+Write an immutable data type `Term.java` that represents an autocomplete term: a string query and an associated real-valued weight.
+You must implement the following API, which supports comparing terms by three different orders: [lexicographic order](http://docs.oracle.com/javase/7/docs/api/java/lang/String.html#compareTo(java.lang.String)) by query string (the natural order); in descending order by weight (an alternate order); and lexicographic order by query string but using only the first r characters (a family of alternate orderings).
 The last order may seem a bit odd, but you will use it in Part 3 to find all terms that start with a given prefix (of length r).

 ```java
 public class Term implements Comparable<Term> {